autolab-project/autolab/docs/index.rst

 Welcome to Autolab's documentation!
 ===================================

 Autolab is a python package dedicated for scientific experiments automation.

-It provides a set of drivers to communicate in a user-friendly and straightforward way with scientific laboratory instruments.
-The general control of these instruments can be done fastly either by command-line or through a graphical user interface (GUI).
-The GUI also contains useful tools to automate a scientific experiments, such as the monitoring in time of a variable, or a scan of a parameter with the execution of a custom recipe.
+This package provides a set of drivers to communicate with scientific laboratory instruments in a user-friendly and straightforward way.
+The general control of these instruments can be done easily, either by command-line or through a graphical user interface (GUI).
+The GUI also contains useful tools to automate a scientific experiment, such as the monitoring in time of a variable, or a scan of a parameter with the execution of a custom recipe.

 This is an example of basic instrument interaction by command-line: